Javadbn9/To-Do/README.md

 # To-Do
-A simple, multilingual reminder application built with HTML, JavaScript, and CSS.
+To-Do a simple, multilingual reminder application built with HTML, JavaScript, and CSS.
 It allows users to add, delete, and toggle reminders, with support for Persian (Farsi) and English languages.
 The app also includes a speech recognition feature for adding reminders via voice input, optimized for Chrome browsers.
 It can save all activities to local storage and they will remain even when you close it.

 ---
 <img src="result.png" alt="EyeYOLO Demo" width="550"/>